pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 I wanted it to seem like the shape of the sticker and the design of the sticker were made for each other.
 I like to think of this as being metaphorically analogous to when a company is able to design the software as well as the hardware of a product to provide/deliver a seamless experience.

-So I started thinking of things I see in everyday life that are circular and after iterating through many, I landed at circular traffic signs.
+So I started thinking of things I see in everyday life that are circular and after iterating through many, I landed on circular traffic signs.

 ![Sticker1](/assets/images/tedx7.jpg)
 ![Sticker2](/assets/images/tedx8.jpg)